 - Alaska Airlines

 Whether you’re paying for baggage, seat selections, change fees, or anything else, only one of the airlines mentioned above will trigger these credits, so be sure to log in to your Amex account and select which airline you want to designate.
 You’ll find this under the “Benefits” tab.

 Uber Credits on the American Express Platinum Card

 Sorry Amex Green and Gold Card holders: This is only available for Amex Platinum cardholders.
-The American Express Platinum card might put some tighter strings on travel credits, but they make up for it with another $200 reserved for trips with Uber.
+The American Express Platinum card might put some tighter strings on travel credits, but they make up for it with up to another $200 reserved for trips with Uber.

 This one’s a bit easier to spend by year’s end, as it’s not given in a $200 lump sum.
-Instead, you get $15 in free Uber rides each month – except one.
-In December, it bumps up to $35 in Uber credits for the final month of the year.
+Instead, you get up to $15 in free Uber rides each month – except one.
+In December, you can get up to $35 in Uber credits for the final month of the year.

 Make sure you’ve added your American Express Platinum Card to your Uber account, as that’s the key to unlocking the monthly credit.
 It will apply automatically to your ride no matter whether you “pay” with your Platinum card or another card.

 If an Uber ride isn’t in your future, order out with Uber Eats, Uber’s food delivery service.
 The entire $200 annual credit will work for Uber Eats deliveries if you so choose.
 It is a great way to use up your credit at the end of each month if you have a balance remaining.

 $100 Off Saks Fifth Avenue for Platinum Cardholders